 OpenCode

-Open-source AI coding agent — add AntSeed as a custom OpenAI-compatible provider.
+Open-source AI coding agent — launch through AntSeed with `antseed opencode`.

 OpenCode is an MIT-licensed terminal coding agent built on the Vercel AI SDK.
 It supports 75+ providers out of the box and lets you register custom ones via opencode.json.

 AntSeed plugs in as a custom provider using the @ai-sdk/openai-compatible adapter — the same one OpenCode recommends for any OpenAI-compatible endpoint (LM Studio, llama.cpp, Atomic Chat, etc.).
-No environment variables, no ANTHROPIC_BASE_URL: the config lives in JSON.
+No ANTHROPIC_BASE_URL: OpenCode reads provider config from JSON.

 Each model you want to use must be listed under models.
 The id has to match what the buyer proxy returns from GET /v1/models — i.e. a service id advertised by your currently-pinned peer.